tigerwill90/foxtimeout/README.md

 ### Feature
 - Allows for custom timeout response to better suit specific use cases.
 - Tightly integrates with the Fox ecosystem for enhanced performance and scalability.
+- Supports dynamic timeout configuration on a per-route & per-request basis using custom `Resolver`.

 ### Usage
 ````go